monicagiraldochica/bash_tutorial/docs/files2.md

 B11110893,Group1,28
 ```

-With the `grep` command, you must include the backslash before the quotation marks (`\"`) if you want to search only those lines that contain the string that includes the quotation marks.
-Otherwise, it will interpret the search value as `B11133232` and not `"B11133232"`.

 **Example 16:** Print the first column of `file2.txt` and `file3.csv` for those lines that contain the values `Group1` or `Group2`.

-Remember that you have to use the flag `-F','` with the command awk when the columns of the file are separated by commas and not spaces.
+Remember that you have to use the flag `-F','` with `awk` when the columns of the file are separated by commas and not spaces.

 Space-separated file: